QuantumRaC/Cybersec-Archive/notes/windows_notes.md

   - helps prevent malware from damaging PC
   - apps and tasks always run in the security context of a non-admin account unless admin authorizes
   - by default doesn't apply to built-in local admin account

+## Active Directory

+- **Active Directory (AD)**
+  - centralized administration of a Windows computer network
+  - run by Domain Controller server

+- **delegation**: granting a user or group limited privileges over a specific set of objects without giving them full domain admin rights

+## Authentication Methods

+- **Kerberos**: used by any recent version of Windows; default protocol

+- **NetNTLM**: legacy protocol

 ## Windows Cmd